-His father and grandfather took great pride in the boy and would often sit in the kitchen smoking pipes and discuss how to best teach him this or that without infringing upon his brilliance.
-Over the years, family and friends grew accustomed to the old men singing songs of their young son, who would one day leave them and walk much farther than any of them had ever walked before, singing his sweet song to Believers the world over.
+His father and grandfather took great pride in the boy and would often sit in the kitchen smoking pipes, discussing how best to teach him without limiting his brilliance.
+Over the years, family and friends grew accustomed to the young singer whom they knew would one day leave them and walk much farther than any of them had ever walked before, singing his sweet song to Believers the world over.

 In time, the boy became a man.
-It was hard for his family to let him go and it was even harder for him to leave.
-In his heart, the young man felt resigned to walk the earth and sing.
-He did not yet feel overjoyed, though he would later.
-If he could have spent his entire life on the porch until his father grew old and he himself played with his own sons and grandsons that would have been just fine.
-But when his mother came to him one evening and set a pack before him, filled with the things a man needs when on the road, he smiled at her and embraced her.
-His mother did not play music, she inspired it, demanded it softly, ordained it.
-She gripped him in her arms and he felt as if there were nothing softer or more powerful anywhere in the world.
+It was hard for his family to let him go and hard for him to leave.
+But In his heart, the young man knew his destiny: to walk the earth and sing.
+When his mother came to him one evening and set a pack before him, filled with the things a man needs when on the road, he smiled at her and embraced her.
+His mother did not play music.
+She inspired it, demanded it softly, ordained it.
+She gripped him in her arms and he felt that there was nothing softer or more powerful anywhere in the world.
 She whispered encouragement into his ear and kissed him.
-He left the next morning for a life of wandering and both he and his parents prayed that the wandering would end in time for them to see each other one last time on this earth.
+He left the next morning.
+Both he and his parents prayed that the wandering would end in time for them to reunite one last time on this earth.

-He sang because it was his calling and he was one of the few destined to fulfill their calling in a way pleasing to God and all Creation and it was this that distinguished him as a man of God.
-The people called him the Imam who Sang, although he had never stepped foot in any temple and called no religion home.
-He loved God not as an entity to be worshiped daily, but as a phenomenon to be cherished like the first smile of a baby boy in the soft light of the morning.
-When he sang, fathers held their loved ones close and mothers leaned into embraces and it was known that his songs could make entire villages sway like golden wheat in a late summer wind.
+He sang because it was his calling and he was one of the few destined to fulfill a calling in a way pleasing to God and all Creation, and it was this that distinguished him as a man of God.
+The people called him the Imam who Sang, although he had never stepped foot in any temple and called no religion his own.
+He loved God not as a Lord to be worshiped daily, but as a being of beauty to be cherished like the first smile of a baby in the soft light of the morning.
+When he sang, fathers held their loved ones close and mothers leaned into embraces.
+It was known his songs could make entire villages sway like golden wheat in a late summer wind.

 He arrived at the household of Abu Samra Tarjeman in the height of one such summer, just after dinner, when the whole world was drowsy and drifting into the night.
 The sky held every shade of blue, from the turquoise of an island shoal to the dark shade blessed with the last glimpse of the leaving sun.